Pembroke Haven Yacht Club

 Collation of numbers

 The sailing captain shall obtain and file copies of emails from the BJ organisation advising owners of handicap numbers.
 These emails act as ‘certificates’ and also list the detailed data that was submitted and used to calculate the number.
 Ideally, and for all new submissions, a copy email should be requested to be sent to the sailing captain directly to maximise the certificate’s authenticity.
+There is a place to request this on the input data form.

 The sailing captain shall be responsible for loading and updating of numbers onto the club website list of boats and handicap numbers, and by extension to any shared lists between clubs.